xieyuheng/inner/person/sussman/software-design-for-flexibility.md

 > ... type inference is really a matter of combining multiple sources of partial information.

+## 1.1 Architecture of computation

+A parti (pronounced parTEE) is the central idea of an architectural work: it is "the [architectural] composition being conceived as a whole, with the detail being filled in later."

+The parti is a model, but it is usually not a completely workable structure.
+It must be elaborated with functional elements.

+These elaborations may cause modifications of the parti, but the parti continues to serve as a scaffold around which these elaborations are developed.

+In programming, the parti is the abstract plan for the computations to be performed.

+## 1.2 Smart parts for flexibility

+Not just composable, but also smart.

+## 1.3 Redundancy and degeneracy

+Prepare multiple ways to do the same thing.

+## 1.4 Exploratory behavior

+Use generate-and-test mechanism.

+## 1.5 The cost of flexibility

+Just do not care about cost, you are often wrong when thinking about it.

+...
+And if a significant fraction of the time spent reprogramming a system for a new requirement is replaced by having that system adapt itself to the new situation, that can be an even bigger win.

 # 2: Domain-Specific Languages

 # 3: Variations on an Arithmetic Theme